ClickHouse/clickhouse-rs/README.md

 * `time` — adds `serde::time` to work with [time](https://docs.rs/time) crate.

 > [!NOTE]
-> When connecting to ClickHouse via an `HTTPS` url, you must enable either the `tls` or `rustls` features.
+> When connecting to ClickHouse via an `HTTPS` url, you must enable either the `native-tls` or `rustls-tls` features.
-> If both are enabled, the `rustls` feature will take precedence.
+> If both are enabled, the `rustls-tls` feature will take precedence.

 ## Data Types
 * `(U)Int(8|16|32|64|128)` maps to/from corresponding `(u|i)(8|16|32|64|128)` types or newtypes around them.